Alan O’Neill is a consultant, author and keynote speaker.

 Alan writes for several publications, including a weekly advice column for the Sunday Independent – Ireland’s leading business newspaper.

-Furthermore, he is the author of Premium is the New Black – Put the customer at the heart of your decision-making, and Culture Matters – The 4 ‘Must-have’ Values to Supercharge Your Culture.
+Furthermore, Alan O’Neill is the author of Premium is the New Black – Put the Customer at the Heart of your decision-making, and Culture Matters – The 4 ‘Must-have’ Values to Supercharge Your Culture.

 Alan O’Neill speaking topics:

 What is it that has made famous global organisations so powerful and successful in their respective fields?
 What are their secrets to success?